 The Notting Hill Carnival shakes up London

 For more than 40 years, the short British summer has wound down in London with a vibrant celebration of Caribbean culture.
 The Notting Hill Carnival began as a modest commemoration and has transformed into one of the world’s largest street parties.
-So whether by plane, train or automobile, escape to London this August to let loose at the U.K.’s craziest party.
+So whether by plane, train or automobile, escape to London August 26-28 to let loose at the U.K.’s craziest party.

 Children and teens anxiously await their chance to shine, and hundreds of youths will proudly parade through the streets wearing whimsical costumes that they have worked on for months.
 That day, the carnival will be catered toward families with dancing, face painting, playgrounds and educational activities.

 The revelry will culminate on what is known as “adults’ day.”
 The festivities will commence with a massive procession of floats, bands, dancers and masqueraders – the more body paint, glitter, sequins and feathers, the better.
 Known as mas, the wearing of costumes at the carnival can be traced back to the celebrations after slavery ended in the Caribbean.
 Former slaves dressed in costumes reminiscent of European attire to mock their former masters and rejoice in their freedom.
 Today, people are transformed into birds, flowers, insects, mythical creatures and anything else imaginable.
 The artistic energy devoted to the creation of the intricate costumes, head pieces, masks and make-up has become the carnival’s trademark.

 Melodies from the Caribbean

 The carnival’s music is as bold as the costumes.
 Meander around the cacophony of 40 sound stations blasting hip hop, calypso, reggae and soca.
 Local and internationally celebrated musicians will also perform live on stages dotting the carnival area.
 Wyclef Jean, Eddy Grant and Jamiroquai have taken the spotlight in previous years.